 In many companies, it is common for employees to use their own devices for professional purposes.
 This practice is called BYOD (Bring Your Own Device).
 But what happens if such a device puts the security of the infrastructure at risk and the employees’ private devices need to be examined in IT forensic?
 Is that allowed?

-Many companies had to send employees to their home office and were therefore also dependent on the use of personal devices.
-In this short period of time, it was hardly any company able to buy laptops for all employees.
+Many companies made their employees working at home and were therefore also dependent on the use of personal devices.
+In this short period of time, hardly a company was able to buy laptops for all employees.
 Cohesion was in demand and was also lived.
-Aonly employees with no equipment at all received company devices.
-FEw employees who work at a computer at work don’T have a computer at home.
-2019 around 58 million people used a smartphone href=”https://de.statista.com/statistik/daten/studie/198959/umfrage/anzahl-der-smartphonenutzer-in-deutschland-seit-2010/”>(according to Statista).
+Only employees with no equipment at all received a company device.
+Few employees who work with a computer at the office do not have a computer at home.
+2019 around 58 million people used a smartphone (according to Statista).

 BYOD saved costs.
 Especially at this time, when every entrepreneur turns the penny 4 times to steer the company through the stormy waters of the pandemic in order to survive with as little damage as possible.

 What are the security risks associated with using personal devices?

 BYOD devices are not tailored to fit in the companies safety net.
 The has usually no control over these devices.
 A uniform level of IT security cannot be implemented.
 Despite the lack of security, Personal data and trade secrets are processed on these devices.
 It is difficult for companies to protect the data according to GDPR Article 32.
 In the event of a data breach, the controller is obliged in accordance with Art.
 33 and Article 34 of the GDPR and must clarify the incident.
 He is obliged to notify the Authority and has to data subjects concerned if there is a high risk of negative impact on them.
 He also must take steps to ensure that no further such incident occurs in the company.
 For these actions, he needs information from the BYOD device.